Email nurturing overview

 Generic nurturing wastes the rich data you captured during recycling.

-Isn’t Aggressive
+Isn’t aggressive

 Nurturing is a slow burn, not a hard sell.
 The goal is staying present, not pressuring.